 Policy language should be structured according to grouped concepts.
 As an example, if you were to include a topic within a policy related to employee background checks, it should be grouped under Human Resources -> Hiring -> Background checks.
 By effectively grouping concepts, we make it easier to find related policy language.
-We also compartmentalize concepts so that experts in each area can review concepts with which they are most familiar.
+We also compartmentalize concepts so that experts in each area can review concepts they are most familiar with.

-In the security world, there are a number of expected top level policy titles, including:
+In the security world, there are several expected top-level policy titles, including:

 Access control policies are high-level requirements that specify how access is managed and who may access information under what circumstances.
-For instance, policies may pertain to resource usage within or across organizational units or may be based on need-to-know, competence, authority, obligation, or conflict-of-interest fact
+For instance, policies may pertain to resource usage within or across organizational units or based on need-to-know, competence, authority, obligation, or conflict-of-interest fact.

 Audit Logging and Monitoring

-Audit logging and monitoring policies are designed to provide accurate and comprehensive audit logs in order to detect and react to inappropriate access to, or use of, information systems or data.
+Audit logging and monitoring policies are designed to provide accurate and comprehensive audit logs to detect and react to inappropriate access to or use information systems or data.

 Business Continuity and Disaster Recovery